ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 #### Versioning of the releases

-Both the above channels of Ballerina distribution releases will strictly follow [SemVer](https://semver.org/) with `major.minor.patch` version numbers.
+Currently, the 1.x channel of the Ballerina distribution releases strictly follows [SemVer](https://semver.org/) with `major.minor.patch` version numbers.

 #### Patch Releases